 The shopping scene in Sofia Coppola’s Marie Antoinette is sweet enough to give you a cavity.
 It is ironic that the film was criticized for the very same qualities that Antoinette was, as it’s as beautiful and excessive as its subject.
 Many reviewers focus on the film’s excessive nature without discussing why this excess is important.
 The film examines objects, and the way people are treated as objects by emphasizing artificiality.
 To critique the film for being too vain and superficial only proves this point.

-There is a pair of converse sneakers In the background of one of the shots in the “I Want Candy” sequence.
+There is a pair of converse sneakers in the background of the “I Want Candy” sequence.
 It’s very quick, I didn’t even notice it until my third watch.
 This modern object blends with Antoinette’s world while still symbolizing our contemporary one.
 In this moment, the film is aware of itself and how it interacts with the history genre.
 By overlapping past with present, the film argues that it is impossible to divide modernity from history, and that it is far more useful and interesting to combine these perspectives.
 This means that Coppola’s film uses objects and excess to play with our expectations of history but also to redefine this film genre.
 So, while Antoinette poses the question “It’s not too much is it” in this sequence, it is too much, and that is exactly the point.

 Likewise, trying to recreate history is problematic when we consider that much of history was written years later, by old white men, who had pre-existing biases and intentions, and who never met the people they were discussing.
 History was written to serve a specific narrative, often one which tries to suppress, disprove, reframe, or amalgamate other accounts.
 It is important to highlight this when discussing someone as famous as Antoinette.